Qucs/qucs-help/source/SPICEComp.rst

 that only work with ngspice are coloured cyan and SPICE models that only work with Xyce are coloured dark green.
 This scheme is not perfect because a number of the original Qucs models also work with ngspice and Xyce.
 However, for legacy reasons the Qucs Development Team has decided not to change the colours of these models at this time.
 This decision will probably be reviewed in later releases of Qucs.

 The models shown in Figure 7.1 are the original Qucs-0.18 models which can be included in ngspice and Xyce simulations.
 Please
 NOTE that for those Qucs users who do not wish to simulate circuits with either ngspice or Xyce all the models distributed with
-Qucs-0.0.18 work with Qucs-0.0.19 without any modification via the usual *Simulation* (key F2) command.
+Qucs-0.0.18 work with Qucs-0.0.19S without any modification via the usual *Simulation* (key F2) command.
 So far no attempt has been made to interface Qucs Verilog-A models with ngspice or Xyce.
-This task is reserved for a later spice4qucs development phase.
+This task is scheduled for a later spice4qucs development phase.

 |image1_EN|

 Figure 7.1.
-Qucs-0.0.18 models that work with ngspice and Xyce.
+Qucs-0.0.18 models that work with ngspice and (sometimes) Xyce.

 7.2 Spice4qucs component specifications and technical reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~